 IN THE GREENHOUSE

 Continue watering everything regularly this month.
 Greenhouse crops such as cucumbers, tomatoes and peppers will suffer very quickly if starved of liquid, and irregular watering of tomatoes will cause the fruits to split as they swell.
-Keep pinching out the side shoots and tops of tomato plants, to avoid too many branches.
+Keep pinching out the side shoots of cordon (upright) tomato plants and top shoots of tumbling varieties to avoid too many branches.

 As the summer temperatures rise, dampen down greenhouse floors and surfaces to keep humidity high and help deter red spider mite and mildew disease.
 You may also want to shade your greenhouse to keep them cool and prevent scorch.